UnderOfAll/Philosophers/README.md

 ## 🔧 Features

 - Creation of multiple threads (one per philosopher)
-- Data protection using mutexes (forks)
+- table protection using mutexes (forks)
 - Waiting logic and timing checks to avoid starvation
 - Logging with timestamps and philosopher IDs
 - Death detection and clean simulation termination